hyprwm/hyprland-wiki/README.md

 ## Contributing to the Wiki

 Feel free to open an issue or a PR if you feel anything is necessary.
 Make sure to clearly state the reason for the changes.
-If you have questions regarding the wiki, you should consider joining our [Discord Server](https://discord.gg/hQ9XvMUjjr) instead.

 ## License